Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Conclusions

-This work addresses the need to accurately characterize the uncertainty in AMV deterministic estimates prior to feeding NWP models.
+The starting point of this work is to address the crucial need to accurately characterize the uncertainty in deterministic AMV estimates prior to feeding numerical weather prediction models.
 The paper provides an innovative framework for refining the estimation of the AMVs, while estimating jointly their expected errors.
 We show that an effective method is to sample a low-temperature approximation of the posterior distribution (related to Bayesian AMV model), using an HMC algorithm preconditioned by the covariance of the prior itself -- an isotropic fBm -- but with possibly differently fitted hyper-parameters.

-From a theoretical point of view, we prove that lowering the temperature actually amounts to approximating a local Gaussian approximation of the posterior around a point estimate and in the zero temperature limit, the tempered distribution converges in distribution to the Laplace point approximation.
+From a more general and theoretical point of view, we prove that lowering the temperature actually amounts to approximating a local Gaussian approximation of the posterior around a point estimate and in the zero temperature limit, the chilled distribution converges in distribution to the Laplace point approximation, which is in general out of reach for high-dimensional non-Gaussian posterior.

 Several numerical benchmarks (with associated ground truth data) are designed to evaluate the algorithm performances: data sets range from a toy-model simulation to a real ECMWF weather simulation and to IASI meteorological satellite images.
 In order to quantitatively judge the relevance of the AMV estimates, we introduce a family of error criteria.
 These criteria minimize some Bayesian risk under various specific structural constraints on the weights.
-These criteria show that the tempered MCMC simulation significantly increases the accuracy of the point estimates of AMVs and their expected errors.
-In particular, we observe an improvement over the standard estimates or the deterministic solution given by the Laplace approximation.
-Moreover, the significant decrease of these criteria in a short time shows that tempering significantly accelerates the convergence speed of the algorithm.
+These criteria show that the chilled MCMC simulation significantly increases the accuracy of the point estimates of AMVs and their expected errors.
+In particular, we observe an improvement over the standard estimates or our deterministic numerical approximation of the Laplace estimate.
+Moreover, the significant decrease of these criteria in a short time shows that chilling significantly accelerates the convergence speed of the algorithm.